-It is a comprehensive training program for all the muscles in your midsection, the front rectus abdominis, the side obliques, and your back to create full core strength and balance, not just a front six pack.
+It is a comprehensive training program for all the muscles in your midsection, the front rectus abdominis, the side obliques, and your back to create full core strength and balance, not just a front six-pack.

-Because of this, this plan is ideal for those suffering from back pain or spine issues but also for anyone who wants a safe, all-round protocol for core strength and stability without injury and back pain.
-This critique will take you through the program and reveal you how it works.
+Because of this, this plan is ideal for those suffering from back pain or spine issues but also for anyone who wants a safe, all-around protocol for core strength and stability without injury and back pain.
+This critique will take you through the program and reveal to you how it works.

-This is not a specific muscle building or fat loss program, even though it can contribute to general strength, lean muscle and low body fat.
+This is not a specific muscle building or fat loss program, even though it can contribute to general strength, lean muscle, and low body fat.

 These routines work your core through all three planes, not just back and forth, as many movements are taken from calisthenics precisely for the purpose of avoiding spine flexing regular ab exercises like crunches.

-However, some advanced exercises of the program require home gym equipment with a range of different weights, or access to a gym, something you should consider if you are looking for a bodyweight only solution.
+However, some advanced exercises of the program require home gym equipment with a range of different weights, or access to a gym, something you should consider if you are looking for a bodyweight-only solution.